 While we are an Edmund Rice school, we also embrace the charism of Nano Nagle.
-The example of the founder of the Presentation Sisters, Nano Nagle, inspired Edmund to make his vision of educating the marginalised a reality.
+Venerable Nano Nagle, founder of the Presentation Sisters, inspired Edmund to make his vision of educating the marginalised a reality.

 The union of the two charisms and the long-standing connection of CBC St Kilda and Presentation College Windsor is the strong foundation from which we move forward.

 The Religious Education program at the College is designed to not only engage and challenge a student’s knowledge, spirituality and cultural awareness, but explore the historical, biblical and living presences of Christ today, the key teachings of Jesus and our Catholic tradition.
 Students will explore their own ethical stance of key issues, be challenged to critically examine their relationships and how they deal with conflict.

 Adolescence is a time where many young people begin to branch out and seek their own identity.
 During such years, faith, spirituality, religion and traditions are naturally questioned and tested.
 Therefore, it is most important that our programs provide a nurturing and safe place for the expression and exploration of faith and spirituality.

 Through Religious Education, our students look outwards as well as inwards, understanding some of the challenges facing the world today and how they can respond to those challenges.